Architecture of North Macedonia: Roman architecture

 Roman architecture is scattered throughout the country.
 Skopje is home to a few examples of this type of architecture.
 One is the Skopje Aqueduct, the only aqueduct in North Macedonia.
 It consists of 55 stone arches.
 Another example is Scupi.
 Although not much remains of this archaeological site, burial grounds and a theatre are somewhat visible.

 Although it was founded by the Ancient Macedonians, most of the remains of Heraclea Lyncestis are from Roman occupation.
 These remains include a portico and a large theatre.

 Other examples of Roman architecture in North Macedonia includes the many Roman ruins in and around the town of Strumica.
 One of the largest is a well-preserved Roman thermae, built during Late Antiquity.

 Medieval Bulgarian and Serbian architecture

 On and off from 893 A.D. to the 13th century, some or all of today's North Macedonia had been controlled by the First Bulgarian Empire and the Second Bulgarian Empire.
 This resulted in buildings concentrated particularly in Ohrid which was the capital of the First Bulgarian Empire from 968/972 to 1018 AD.
-This includes historic churches and monasteries like the Church of Saint Sophia, the Monastery of Saint Naum and the Church of Saints Clement and Panteleimon.
+This includes historic churches and monasteries like the Church of Saint Sophia, the Monastery of Saint Naum and the Church of Sts.
+Clement and Panteleimon.

 By 1345, king Stefan Dušan of the Serbian Empire had taken over half of the Balkans including the region of Macedonia and declared himself the new Caesar.
 The Serbs ruled the territory of modern North Macedonia until end of the 14th century.
 During their rule, they built notable architecture such as Psača Monastery, Markovi Kuli, and the Church of Saint George.